The International Financial Services District (IFSD) has created a

 city centre area.
 Following its successful growth over the

-past eleven years, the Disitrct has expanded to the north, east and
+past fifteen years, the District has expanded to the north, east

-west to cover a wider area of Glasgow city centre and has now
+and west to cover a wider area of Glasgow city centre and IFSD

-become the 'brand' for Glasgow's financial services community.
+Glasgow has now become the 'brand' for Glasgow's financial services

 - The IFSD is being developed by a partnership comprising Scottish Enterprise,

-International, Scottish Financial Enterprise, BT and a range
+Enterprise, Scottish Government, BT and a wide range of

 - Glasgow has a strong heritage in the financial services sector,